In a room full of hot air and plastic, what’s one to do but jump, bounce and try not to fall off – and it’s all in the name of family fun.

 : Just 10 minutes from the city centre at Marleston, Bounce is home to a 100 trampolines and where getting airborne is what it’s all about.

-: A new arrival to Adelaide, you’ll find Latitude at Greenacres, about 20 minutes north-east of the city.
-Similar to Bounce, it has trampolines, climbing walls, a mini-bungee tower and more.
+: Located at Greenacres, about 20 minutes north-east of the city.
+Similar to Bounce, it has trampolines, climbing walls, a mini-bungee tower, skywalk and more.

 MegaAdventure Aerial Park